Witch hunts in Nepal: 6 February 2013

 Forty-five-year-old Domani Chaudhary of Dhodana VDC-2, Siraha, was severely beaten by her neighbours over the death of a newborn in her village.
 Ramakanta Chaudhary, the father of the infant, allegedly roused her neighbours into beating her.
 She suffered severe injuries to the chest and head, and had to be admitted to the hospital.
 Her son and daughter were also injured when they tried to shield their mother.
 The perpetrators had fled the village before police action could be taken.
 All of the five accused were arrested on 9 February, but were released on bail 15 days later.
 A year later, Siraha district court sentenced all five to three months in prison and fines of Rs 5,000 each.

 April 2013

-Sixty-year-old Rajkumari Rana was assaulted and tortured in April 2013 in Kailali, in an act of vigilante justice sanctioned by the village council.
+Sixty-year-old Rajkumari Rana was assaulted and tortured in April 2013 in Kailali District, in an act of vigilante justice sanctioned by the village council.
 She was stripped bare and had her head shaved.
 She was also badly beaten and made to feed on human excrement.